Paragraph Left Align Streamline Icon: https://streamlinehq.com

 Family reunification

 Bringing your family or spouse to Munich will take some work: Family reunification in Munich is possible, of course.
 But it comes with some legal and practical requirements – and quite an amount of planning.
-Make it in Munich shows you the key points to take care of, on this page.

 Join your spouse in Germany: what is needed?